 Once you have signed up to a pension it is easy to think that your retirement planning is done but you need to think carefully about how much you should contribute.

-If you have been auto-enrolled into your company pension scheme then it is likely you will be contributing the minimum level which from April is 3%.
+If you've been auto-enrolled into your company pension scheme then it is likely you will be contributing the minimum level, which from April has risen to 5%.

 This might seem like an enormous amount of money right now but don’t let that put you off.
 Save what you can and increase your contributions wherever possible – it all adds up.